Skip to Content

 The one study that demonstrated significant improvements over placebo for CRF used a mean dose of 27.7 mg of the D-isomer of methylphenidate as a study intervention.
 The population that benefited was women who had completed chemotherapy for breast or ovarian cancer.
 The study design incorporated a titration to effect, so some patients who may have benefited may have received more than 27.7 mg of the drug.
 Furthermore, 11% of participants on this trial withdrew because of adverse events, compared with 1% in the placebo arm.
 Conversely, an equally large randomized controlled trial randomly assigned patients with early and advanced disease, both on and off treatment, to receive 54 mg of a long-acting methylphenidate preparation equaling 27 mg of the D-isomer or a placebo; this trial found no differences between the two groups in any of the fatigue outcomes.[Level of evidence: I] There were significant differences between groups for nervousness and appetite loss, with the methylphenidate arm scoring worse on both of those side effects.

-With both methylphenidate and modafinil, there have been exploratory data suggesting that patients with more severe fatigue or more advanced disease may receive more benefit from these drugs.[7,8] A small (n = 13), randomized, placebo-controlled study using methylphenidate (titrated up to 30 mg/day) as an intervention failed to show statistical difference on the primary outcome measure, the brief fatigue inventory (BFI) total score, or activity interference subscale.
-However, the methylphenidate group showed significant reductions in the BFI severity subscale scores compared with the placebo group.
+With both methylphenidate and modafinil, there have been exploratory data suggesting that patients with more severe fatigue or more advanced disease may receive more benefit from these drugs.[21,22] A small (n = 13), randomized, placebo-controlled study using methylphenidate (titrated up to 30 mg/day) as an intervention failed to show statistical difference on the primary outcome measure, the Brief Fatigue Inventory (BFI) total score, or activity interference subscale.
+However, the methylphenidate group showed significant reductions in the BFI severity subscale scores compared with the reductions seen in the placebo group.
 The mean severity score at baseline was 6.5 for the methylphenidate group and 5.7 for the placebo group, placing these patients in a more severe fatigue category.
-A secondary analysis of the phase III trial evaluating modafinil versus placebo for CRF also revealed that patients with more severe fatigue may have benefited from modafinil.
+A secondary analysis of the phase III trial that evaluated modafinil versus placebo for CRF also revealed that patients with more severe fatigue may have benefited from modafinil.
 More research is needed to further evaluate whether psychostimulants are beneficial for patients experiencing more severe CRF.